 Between child support and spousal support, child support is generally understandable.
 We all want what’s best for our kids, and a family law and divorce attorney in Gig Harbor, WA, can help you come to agreeable terms regarding these payments.
 Unfortunately, spousal support is a much more contentious topic.
 Why should you have to support the person you’re divorcing?
 The reasons are varied, and the amount you’ll end up paying changes from case to case.
 Understanding the difference between child support and spousal support is the first step to understanding why these payments are necessary after a divorce.

 - Child Support: Child support is typically regular payments that are intended to keep your child fed, clothed, and sheltered.
 These payments continue until your child turns 18 – or 19 if they are still in high school.
 Child support payments are only intended for the good of the child or children, and there are restrictions regarding their use.
-For example, child support payment are not intended for luxuries.
+For example, child support payments are not intended for luxuries.

 - Spousal Support: Unlike child support, spousal support is a bit more flexible.
 Spousal support payments are intended to ensure the quality of life for your ex, and the amount you pay can depend on several factors: how long you were married, your income, and the quality of life you both enjoyed while you were married.
 Spousal support is intended to keep your ex in a stable financial spot until they are able to get back on their feet, so it can continue for years.